-Example: In the Biodiversity & Land Use Key Issue, analytical personnel assess companies' efforts to minimize disturbances from their operations.
-For companies that operate primarily in highly regulated markets but lack disclosure on minimizing environmental disturbance, we assume they met at least a basic standard, leading to a score of 3 out of 10.
+Example: In the Biodiversity & Land Use Key Issue, ESG analytical personnel assess companies' efforts to minimize disturbances from their operations.
+For companies that operate primarily in highly regulated markets but lack disclosure on minimizing environmental disturbance, MSCI ESG Research assumes they met at least a basic standard, leading to a score of 3 out of 10.